The Fantasy of Colored Diamonds: Buying guide

 I bet you are wondering how they get their color.
 Some diamonds are colored in a lab but the most valuable diamonds are the ones that get their color naturally as they are forming.
 Most naturally-colored diamonds are created when trace elements, which are foreign substances to the diamond components, interact with the carbon atoms during the diamond’s creation and change its color.
 Different foreign substances cause different color reactions that give us a pretty wide selection of diamond colors.

 Diamonds come in 27 base colors, listed in the color wheel above.
 However, the varying levels of intensities and modifying hues result in over 200 color combinations.

-Brown and yellow are the most common colors in natural colored diamonds.
+Brown and yellow are the most common colors in naturally colored diamonds.
 Diamonds that come in natural pink, blue, orange, green, red, black, violet, and even grey body colors are extremely rare and are also the most expensive.

 When you are buying colored diamond jewelry, you can select what color works for you based on your sense of style or even the uniqueness of the diamond.

-Pink Diamonds are very special in comparison to the other colored diamonds because they are formed differently.
+Pink Diamonds are very special in comparison to other colored diamonds because they are formed differently.
 How they’re formed is still a mystery.
 But some experts suggest that the pink color is actually acquired in conditions of very high pressure that cause deformities in the crystal.
 As a result, the light refracts, the green light is absorbed, and a spectacular pink light is projected as a result.
-An imperfection turned to beauty!
+An imperfection turned into beauty!